-The main responsibility of a consultee in this instance is to advise the research team whether or not the patient would be happy to take part in the study.
-When making the decision, please consider any views the patient may have expressed previously, for example regarding taking part in research.
-This means that you agree to be consulted by the research team to establish whether the patient might agree to take part in the research.
-You are not being asked to give consent on behalf of the patient, however, if you advise us that the patient would not want to be part of the study then we will abide by this.
-We may also ask a personal consultee to complete some short questionnaires on behalf of the patient.
+The main responsibility of a consultee in this instance is to advise the research team whether or not the patient would be happy to continue taking part in the study.
+When making the decision, please consider any views the patient may have expressed previously, for example their original consent.
+You are not being asked to give consent on behalf of the patient; however, if you advise us that the patient would not want to continue to be part of the study then we will abide by this.
+We may also ask a personal consultee to complete some short questionnaires on behalf of the patient if you agree.
 In order to help you make the decision about acting as a consultee and advise the research team about the patient's wishes please see attached prospective participant information sheet describing what is involved in the study.
 This information is the same as that given to patients who are able to make this decision for themselves.